Scuba diving fatalities: Association and causality

 The traditional procedure for developing diving safety recommendations is based on the assumption that associations of circumstances with fatalities are causative.
 This is reasonable in cases where the cause both precedes the effect and is logically clearly connected, such as where entanglement precedes asphyxia, but in many cases indirect associations are not clearly causative and require further verification.
 This may not be possible when there is insufficient data.
 Confident causal inference requires consistent associations that do not conflict with logical medical and engineering reasoning.

 Analysis of case information for diving fatalities has identified a wide variety of triggers and disabling agents, but has also shown that most fatalities are associated with a small group of these triggers and disabling agents, which suggests that a large reduction in fatalities could be achieved by concentrating on remedying these key factors.
 Many of these could be improved by training and practice, some by a change of attitude, but some diving fatalities appear to be unavoidable as the risk is inherent in the activity and depends on factors that are not under the control of the diver.

 The most frequent trigger appears to be insufficient breathing gas.
 This can obviously be avoided by paying more attention to gas management and having a reliable emergency gas supply available.
 The next most frequent trigger, entanglement, can largely be avoided by keeping clear of obvious entanglement hazards, and can be mitigated by extrication skills, tools and an adequate gas supply while busy.
 A competent buddy is clearly of great value in cases where the diver cannot see or reach the snag point.
 The third ranking trigger was equipment failure, but the variety of failures possible is large, and diving equipment in good condition is generally very reliable.
 No particular item appears to be obviously less reliable.
 Good maintenance, testing of function before use, carrying redundant critical equipment and skill at correcting the more critical malfunctions are fairly obvious remedies.

 The most frequent disabling agent in response to a trigger appears to be emergency ascent.
 Clearly, avoiding the trigger would eliminate the disabling agent, and this should be the top priority, but the ability to cope effectively with an emergency that does occur would break the sequence of uncontrolled and harmful events, and probably avoid a fatality.
-A fully independent alternate air source or a fully competent and reliable buddy are the obvious solutions, as more than half of the victims were on their own preceding death.
+A fully independent alternative breathing gas source or a fully competent and reliable buddy are the obvious solutions, as more than half of the victims were on their own preceding death.

 Inappropriate buoyancy was the most frequently identified adverse event, with negative buoyancy more common than positive buoyancy.
 On some occasions the buoyancy problem was sudden and control was lost quickly, but on many occasions there was a longer term effect of non-catastrophic but chronic over-weighting which led to overexertion and rapid gas consumption, leaving the diver less capable of coping with the stress of the next problem to occur.
 Buoyancy issues could be a more important contributing factor than is immediately apparent.